Nebraska LLC Tax Structure 2025 – How LLCs are Taxed

 Taxation

-As mentioned earlier, the LLC can choose to be treated as a corporation; the Corporation does not have the option of being treated as the LLC.
-A Nebraska LLC is subjected to Franchise tax, Federal Income Tax, Sales & Use Taxes & State Employment Taxes (for LLCs that have employees)
+As mentioned earlier, the LLC can choose to be treated as a corporation; the Corporation does not have the option of being treated as an LLC.
+A Nebraska LLC is subject to Franchise tax, Federal Income Tax, Sales & Use Taxes & State Employment Taxes (for LLCs that have employees)

-An S- Corporation in LLC is not subjected to corporate taxes.
+An S-Corporation in an LLC is not subject to corporate taxes.
 But the shareholders are subjected to Taxation – even if they do not receive any dividends.
-A member of a Nebraska S-corporation has to pay Federal Self employment Tax only on his salary; any other profits that he makes through the LLC are not subject to the 15.3% Self Employment Tax.
+A member of a Nebraska S-corporation has to pay Federal Self-Employment Tax only on his salary; any other profits that he makes through the LLC are not subject to the 15.3% Self-Employment Tax.

 Classification of LLC Taxes – At a Glance